Botwood

 Botwood is a town in north-central Newfoundland, Newfoundland and Labrador, Canada in Census Division 6.
-It is located on the west shore of the Bay of Exploits on a natural deep water harbour used by cargo ships and seaplanes throughout the town's history.
-Botwood was the North American terminus for the first transatlantic commercial flights.
+It is positioned on the west shore of the Bay of Exploits on a natural deep-water harbour.
+Historically, this harbour has been a significant hub for cargo ships and seaplanes.
+Botwood served as the North American endpoint for the first transatlantic commercial flights.

 History

+Early history

+The region now known as Botwood was part of the territory of the Beothuk people.
+Botwood holds a significant place in Beothuk history due to Demasduit, also known as Mary March.
+She was one of the last known Beothuk, captured near Beothuk Lake in 1819.
+Despite efforts to reunite Demasduit with her people, she contracted tuberculosis and died in Botwood Harbour in January 1820.

+Permanent European settlement in Botwood began in the mid-to-late 19th century, following earlier European settlement at the mouth of the nearby Exploits River.
+By the end of the 19th century, the town's economy was heavily reliant on the lumber industry.
+This is supported by the 1891 census, which, when combining the totals from the three areas now constituting Botwood (Botwoodville, Killick Island, and Peter's Arm), recorded a total population of 173, with 38 residents working as loggers.
+The growth of the lumber industry in Botwood can be largely attributed to Rev. Edward Botwood.
+His initiative in securing timber rights across the Exploits River Valley attracted the Gooday Company to set up a significant sawmill operation in Ship Cove, later renamed Botwoodville in his honor.
+This mill produced approximately 45,000 board feet of lumber daily, primarily for export to England.

 In 1908, construction began on the Botwood Railway; the railway ran between Bishop's Falls and Botwood.
 It was a joint effort between the A.N.D.
 Company and the A. E. Reed Company of Bishop's Falls.
-It was to be the transportation link for the export of pulp and paper from the newly built mill at Grand Falls, NL.
+It was to be the transportation link for the export of pulp and paper from the newly built mill at Grand Falls.
 The railway became operational by the fall of 1909, and the first shipment of paper from the new mill was sent in February 1910.
 The A.N.D.
 Company took control of the railway operation in 1910, just a year after the line was completed.

-The first aircraft facility to be established in Botwood was by Newfoundland born Captain Sydney Bennett (1897–1945) and Australian-born Major Sidney Cotton (1894–1969).
+The first aircraft facility in Botwood was established by Captain Sydney Bennett, who was born in Newfoundland (1897–1945), and Major Sidney Cotton from Australia (1894–1969).
 From 1937 to 1945, both Pan Am and the British Overseas Airways Corporation used Botwood as a terminal for their Atlantic crossings.
 On June 27, 1939 the Yankee Clipper left Botwood for the first Trans-Atlantic passenger flight to Foynes, Ireland, its counterpart terminal for the shortest route to Europe.